-30 Data from the Department of Energy,
+32 Data from the Department of Energy, https://ctsedwweb.ee.doe.gov/Annual/Report/HistoricalFederalEnergyConsumptionDataByAgencyAndEnergyType FY1975ToPresent.aspx. .

-$[\]underline{https://ctsedwweb.ee.doe.gov/Annual/Report/HistoricalFederalEnergyConsumptionDataByAgencyAndEnergyType} \\ FY 1975 To Present.aspx. .$

-31 Biogenic emissions are excluded in these calculations.
+33 Biogenic emissions are excluded in these calculations.
 The Department of Energy does track these for recent years.
+See Appendix 1 for a discussion of methods and the categories of emissions included here.